MarianneHolbie/holbertonschool-simple_shell/README.md

 ### Synopsis:

-This project was made in order to code a simplest version of the shell,  which can be used as an UNIX interpreter.
+This project was made in order to code a simplest version of the shell, which is an UNIX interpreter.

-This project was realized in 10 days, in order to reproduce work conditions, during the second month of apprenticeship with the Holberton School in Toulouse, France.
+This project was realized in 10 days, in order to reproduce work conditions, during the third month of learning with the Holberton School in Toulouse, France.

 ## About the project

 For this project we were mandated to produce a simple shell program, writing a simple UNIX command interpreter.

+The simple shell had to read commands from the standard input and execute them.
+The shell invokes the program, specified as command, as a child process.

 The project was divided into several tasks in order to implement the program progressively.